inner-clarity/InnerSight/docs/en/sacerdocio_salud_mental_apropiado.md

 - Psychological trauma and its lasting effects
 - Emotional regulation needs developed as adaptive response
+- Neurological conditions like Tourette Syndrome that require specific self-regulation mechanisms
 - Healing processes that may require unconventional methods
+- Inherent neurological differences that need adaptation and understanding

 ### Savior's Precedent